psychedsem/Beyond-the-Diagnosis/README.md

 Using the Diabetes dataset from scikit-learn, the project develops an interpretable regression workflow that moves from exploratory data analysis to model validation, regularization, and clinical feature interpretation.

-Rather than focusing exclusively on maximizing predictive performance, the project emphasizes methodological robustness and interpretability — particularly relevant in healthcare, where understanding how a model reaches its predictions can be as important as the predictions themselves.
+Rather than focusing exclusively on maximizing predictive performance, the project emphasizes methodological robustness and interpretability, particularly relevant in healthcare, where understanding how a model reaches its predictions can be as important as the predictions themselves.

 ### Machine Learning Workflow